emma-k-alexandra/WMATA.swift/Sources/WMATA/WMATA.docc/v11 Migration Guide.md

 - ``Station`` and ``Line`` enums now use names like ``Station/ballston`` rather than codes.

 You can currently still use codes, but they are deprecated and Xcode will assist you in renaming your hardcoded station and line instances.
 You can get the station code by calling `rawValue` on a `Station` or `Line` instance.

+## Other

+This package no longer uses @available for Combine APIs, since the new minimum OS requirements for the package all include Combine.